 Digital marketers are reinventing how products, services, and brands are presented online, providing new opportunities for customer interaction.

-When evaluating digital marketing talent, here’s how an expert 24 Seven Marketing recruiter would feel out whether a digital marketer candidate is a good fit for such a critical strategic role.
+When evaluating digital marketing talent, here’s how an expert marketing recruiter would feel out whether a digital marketing candidate is a good fit for such a critical strategic role.

-24 Seven’s expert recruiters ask questions to understand:
+24 Seven’s expert marketing recruiters ask questions to understand:

-Get inspired on how to approach an interview with a digital marketing professional.
+Get inspired on how to approach an interview with a digital marketing professional and learn to hire marketers who fit your needs.

 24 Seven’s Vice President of Marketing Recruiting shares their perspective on how companies can attract and win over scarce digital marketing talent.